DunieCarrasco/sql-challenge/README.md

 * List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+# Submission
+Before submitting your Challenge assignment, make sure that you’ve done the following:

+* Create an image file of your ERD.

+* Create a .sql file of your table schemata.

+* Create a .sql file of your queries.

+* Ensure that your repository has regular commits and a thorough README.md file